andk123/andk123.github.io/_projects/imagecompress.md

 ![](/assets/img/projects/imagecompress/fullyconnect_ae.png){:.figure1 style="max-width: 50%;"}

 However, this model would not suited for our task as the number of parameters in the fully connected layers would be way too large since we are dealing with images.
-For example, the number of parameters in the first layer assuming only 100 neurons and a 172x172 colored image would be 172 x 172 x 3 x 100 + 100 = 8,875,300 parameters only for the first layer.
+For example, the number of parameters in the first layer assuming only 100 neurons and a 172x172 colored image (rgb) would be 172 x 172 x 3 x 100 + 100 = 8,875,300 parameters only for the first layer.
 <br/>

 **Convolutional autoencoders**